hqoss/rabbit_mq/guides/introduction/overview.md

 ### Performance

-⚠️ This section is currently being completed.
+ℹ️ This section is currently being completed.
 Thank you for your understanding and patience.

 * Talk about async mode for publisher confirms
 * Talk about connection and channel pooling